babylanguagelab/bll_app/src/app/its_anonymization_simple/readme.md

 ## Usage:
 Put the main.py in a folder that contains ITS files and run this script.
 It will generate a new folder named "output" in the current location with modified ITS files.
+It will also generate an overview spreadsheet in the output folder named "overview.csv".
+All changes to ITS files will be showed in the overview.
+If an item is deleted, it will only show this item.
+If an item is changed with a dummy value, it will show the original value and new value.

 ## Configuration:
 Based on different purposes, this script is designed to be configurable.
 At the beginning of this script, you will see something like this: